TiedemannLab/sciCNV/README.md

        col.main = "brown", cex.main = 2)
 ```

-## Justification of normalized data
+## QC of normalized data
-### Checking the balance of 95% commonly expressed genes

-There are several existing methods to check the accuracy of normalization
-(removing/reducing batch effects).
-In here we consider two methods:
+To assess the alignment of the normalized cellular transcriptomes, the mean or median expression in each cell of large sets of uniquitous genes is examined, including:

+(1) a curated set of housekeeping genes (HKG), or
+(2) the set of all commonly-expressed genes (detected in >95% of the cells studied)

+Whilst the expression of any individual gene is expected to vary between cells for both biological and technical reasons, the average expression per cell of a large set of ubiquitous genes should be similar, particularly amongst cells of the same lineage.

-1) Considering the average expression of those genes that are expressed in majority
+### The average expression of commonly-expressed genes (with detectable expression in >95% cells in the dataset)
-of cells (for instance common genes in 95% of cells) which are supposed to be almost equal across
-entire population after normalization.
-2) Using the average gene expression for a list of house-keeping genes (or a spike-in list of genes)
-which is assumed to remain unchanged and about equal after normalization.

 ```
 Sqnce <- seq(1,ncol(norm.data),1)